 2. It makes little economic sense to pre-sort plastic fractions and then put this plastic waste back on the market.

 It makes little sense to divert plastic waste back into the economy by pre-sorting it, simply because a lot of plastic waste such as plastic water bottles that are commonly used in countries like the United Arab Emirates and Qatar have few meaningful end uses, especially if subsidies, direct or indirect, are taken into account.
 For many pre-sorting plants, the processing of plastic wouldn’t remain a profitable business endeavour, without subsidies and government intervention.

-Plastics-to-fuel has garnered a lot of interest on the part of airlines who want to improve their CO2 balance by using fuels made from plastic waste.
+3. Plastics-to-fuel is garnering great interest from airlines.
+Airlines want to improve their CO2 balance by using fuels made from plastic waste.

 Even in the initial phase, companies involved in the production of fuels from plastic waste are seeing growing interest from airlines.
 The airlines wanted to improve their CO2 balance.
 The use of diesel from plastic waste would significantly improve their CO2 balance.
 This trend is expected to continue for short- to medium-haul aircraft.
 Many airlines will change their fuel consumption as a result.
 As a proportion of the total quantity, the share of fuels from plastic waste in the existing fuel supply will continue to increase.
 Plastics-to-fuel could make a significant contribution to the supply of SAF (Sustainable Aviation Fuel).